itlezy/eMule/README.md

 UPLOAD_CLIENT_MAXDATARATE
 ```

-to more appropriate values for high-speed connections and large files.
+to more appropriate values for high-speed connections and large files, and by actually applying the limit of `MAX_UP_CLIENTS_ALLOWED`.
+As the debate is long, my take on the matter is that it is best to upload at a high-speed to few clients rather than uploading to tenths of clients at ridicolously low speeds.

 In future releases these values might be either configurable from setting file or derived by formula based on the stated bandwidth of the user